michaelwnyc/81online/README.md

    If any part of the above code is already in your configuration file, don't just add it, but modify the existing config to above.

+   Copy connect.sh and disconnect.sh from Script directory to the directory where OpenVPN is installed.
+   /etc/openvpn for Debian.

    The user runs openvpn process needs to have executing permission on connect.sh and disconnect.sh.
+You need to change the database connection information in connect.sh and disconnect.sh